thzero/library_server/README.md

 # library_server

-An opinionated library of common functionality to bootstrap a Koa based API application using MongoDb and Firebase.
+An opinionated library of common functionality to bootstrap an API application using MongoDb and Firebase.
+Currently either Fastify or Koa can be used as the web server; Fastify will be the focus going forward due to lack of support and updates with the Koa stack.

 ### Installation